info@internationalstudy.nl Due to summer holidays, the office of the National Commission is closed until 3 August

 For this purpose, this page is devoted to the International Student Advisory Board.
 The page will be used to inform international students of the work of the Board, provide updates on its activities, and encourage international students to engage with the Board and share their views and experiences.
 International students will also be able to learn about the Board’s role in shaping policy and advocating for the rights of international students.
 By working together, the Board, the National Commission, and international students can ensure that the Code of Conduct is implemented in a way that reflects the needs and perspectives of all members of the higher education community.

 The foundation for an international student advisory board has been laid in the 2022 version of the Code of Conduct.
-The members of the international student advisory board have started on 1 September 2022 and read down below a bit about each of them.
+You can read down below a bit about each of the members.
 The general e-mail address of the board is: info@internationalstudy.nl

 Rauf Mahmud-Zada